 The project aims at investigating whether gene editing in a subpopulation of neuronal progenitors in the developing central nervous system can ameliorate cognitive impairment in mouse models of Down syndrome.
 Investigations on innovative in vivo delivery systems for the gene editing tools at higher translational value will complete the project.

-One more project has been won by Valentina Cauda: ERC Starting Grant 2015 - 2020: TROJANANOHORSE - Hybrid immune-eluding nanocrystals as smart and active theranostic weapons against cancer.
+- Starting Grant 2015: TROJANANOHORSE - Hybrid immune-eluding nanocrystals as smart and active theranostic weapons against cancer.
 The project is hosted by another research institute with whom IIT collaborates.